offendingcommit/valdris/Economics & Trade/Trade Routes & Networks.md

 **"Impossible Journey"**: A Wanderer clan has completed a route that should take months in just days, but they have no memory of how.
 Investigation reveals they've discovered an ancient Architect transport network still partially functional.

-**"The Singing Road Silence"**: The harmonic effects along the [[Architect Ruins/Singing Spires of Kelathon|Singing Road]] have mysteriously stopped, disrupting trade and potentially indicating danger to the spires themselves.
+**"The Singing Road Silence"**: The harmonic effects along the [Singing Road](Architect%20Ruins/Singing%20Spires%20of%20Kelathon.md) have mysteriously stopped, disrupting trade and potentially indicating danger to the spires themselves.

 ### Economic Warfare